Themify Review – A Diverse, Versatile and Highly-Capable WordPress Theme Shop

 Let’s start by discussing the price of the products.

-Because some plugins are more complex than others, more price variation is to be expected, with Themify’s offerings costing between $19 and $39 each.
-Plugin add-ons cost $10 each (with plugin add-on bundles available).
+Because some plugins are more complex than others, more price variation is to be expected, with Themify’s plugin offerings costing between $19 and $69 each.
+Many of Themify’s plugins have multiple ‘add-ons’, but Themify gives you access to all add-ons if you purchase the premium version — that is, Themify doesn’t sell individual add-ons anymore.

 These are relatively standard prices in the WordPress world — neither cheap nor overly expensive.
 Take a look at the major WordPress marketplaces and you’ll see products priced in the same ballpark.

-However, if you’re prepared to part with slightly more money, you can get far more bang for your buck.
-Club memberships offer outstanding value, with Themify Club memberships coming in four flavors:
+💡 However, if you’re prepared to part with slightly more money, you can get far more bang for your buck.
+The Themify Master Club gives you access to all Themify’s themes, plugins, add-ons and Photoshop files for one low price.

-Now, it’s time to turn our attention to the Themify themes.
+Now, it’s time to turn our attention to the themes.

-As each theme costs $49, by far the most cost-effective purchase method is club membership, granting you access to all themes from $79 a year — working out to less than $2 per theme.
+As each theme costs $59, by far the most cost-effective purchase method is the Master Club, which gets you access to all themes for just $89 a year — working out to about $2 per theme (plus you get all of the plugins, too).

-Although most themes come with a unique set of functionalities, there is also a universal set of features underlying every Themify theme.
-This is known as the Themify Framework.
+Although most themes come with a unique set of functionalities, there’s also a universal set of features underlying every Themify theme, known as the Themify Framework.

 On top of this, Themify supports extensive customization.
 Perhaps most notably, this includes access to the Themify Builder.
-We’re going to pass over this for now, as the Builder is available as a standalone plugin too, so we’ll be covering it in more detail later on.
-Customization is controlled via a dedicated styling panel, letting you swap colors, fonts, and icons at the click of a button.
+We’re going to pass over this for now, as the Builder is available as a standalone plugin too, so we’ll be covering it in more detail later.
+Customization is controlled via a dedicated styling panel, letting you swap colors, fonts and icons at the click of a button.

 Themify themes are also known for their superb collection of built-in shortcodes, making it super-easy to add cool content to your site.
 The Themify shortcodes are also available as a free plugin, giving you the opportunity to use them on non-Themify websites.